Attendance and Success

 Incentives for Good Attendance at Hurst Green

-Each week the class with the least number of absences will be celebrated in the Head Teacher Award assembly and parents will be informed in the newsletter.
+Each week the class with the fewest number of absences will be celebrated in the Head Teacher Award assembly.

 Each half term, the class with the highest attendance will be awarded the ‘Attendance Cup’ to keep in their classroom.
 Individual pupils are rewarded for 100% attendance at the end of each term with an Attendance Certificate.
 At the end of each year Certificates are awarded for 100% yearly attendance.